 - Mint leaves

-- Fruit-Based Iron-Rich Foods
+- Fruit that are Iron-Rich Foods

 - Pomegranate